seanpoulter/break-before-assignment/README.md

 # Adding a Breakpoint On Assignment

-## Usage

-Paste this into your Dev Tools Console:
+Paste the following in your Dev Tools Console:
 ```js
 var breakBeforeAssignment = breakBeforeAssignment || (() => {
   const enabledByTarget = new WeakMap();